Economy of Omaha, Nebraska: Retail

-Omaha is home to five major shopping malls: Westroads Mall, Crossroads Mall, Oak View Mall, and Village Pointe, an outdoor shopping mall located in far west Omaha.
+Omaha is home to three major shopping malls: Westroads Mall, Oak View Mall, and Village Pointe, an outdoor shopping mall located in far west Omaha.
 Village Pointe houses some of Omaha's finer national retailers, such as Coach, Inc. and Apple Inc. Shadow Lake Towne Center is another large scale outdoor shopping mall located in the suburb of Papillion.
 Several smaller scale shopping centers are located throughout the city.
 One Pacific Place and Regency Court Mall are upscale shopping centers in the Regency neighborhood.
 Borsheim's Fine Jewelry 62500 sqft store is located in Regency Court Mall.
 Sorensen Park Plaza, Aksarben Village, Midtown Crossing, and Rockbrook Village are other major shopping centers in the Omaha area.

-Located near Crossroads Mall on 72nd and Dodge, Nebraska Furniture Mart is the largest home furnishings store in North America.
+Located on 72nd and Dodge, Nebraska Furniture Mart is the largest home furnishings store in North America.

 The Target Corporation entered the hypermarket format in 1995 by opening its first SuperTarget store in Omaha.

 Although Downtown Omaha was once the city's major retail district, most retail locations are now located in Midtown and West Omaha.
 However, the Old Market District has several local specialty shops and clothing stores and boutiques.
 The NoDo development has brought national retailers back to downtown with Urban Outfitters and American Apparel opening in the Slowdown development.

 The neighborhoods of Benson, Dundee, and South Omaha all have main street retail districts.